Auto Lock Greyed Out: How to Fix it on iPhone [Latest Guide]

-- After that, you need to update your device to hit the download and Install option.
+- After that, you need to update your device by hitting the download and install option.

 Solution 4: Repair the System Problem with ReBoot

-If you face the system error and auto-lock greyed out on your iPhone.
-Then, you will require to repair the system error.
+If you face the system error and auto-lock greyed out on your iPhone, then you will need to repair the system error.
 To get the best output, we recommend that you get Tenorshare ReiBoot.
-It is the most effective and reliable software to use and fix system errors.
+It is the most effective and reliable software to use to fix system errors.

-- Firstly, you need to start downloading Tenorshare ReiBoot on your window and Mac.
+- Firstly, you need to start downloading Tenorshare ReiBoot on your Windows or Mac.

-- Then, you can use the software and use a USB cable to connect your device with your computer.
+- Then, you can use the software and a USB cable to connect your device to your computer.
 When the computer detects your phone, hit Start to proceed.

-- After that, tap on Standard Repair and confirm read and understand the onscreen instruction before any further steps.
+- After that, tap on Standard Repair and confirm reading and understanding the onscreen instructions before taking any further steps.

 - Then, download the firmware file on your device.

-- Here hit the Start Standard Repair to start system recovery.
+- Here, hit Start Standard Repair to start system recovery.

 - If your OS has been repaired, it can reboot automatically.
 You cannot lose the data, and if you choose the standard repair, you will not lose data.

-You have learned about some special instructions and utilizing the solutions above.
-We have explained the different solution that has been verified.
-You can choose any solution as per your compatibility.
+You have learned about some special instructions and are utilizing the solutions above.
+We have explained the different solutions that have been verified.
+You can choose any solution based on your compatibility.
 According to the reviews, Tenorshare ReiBoot is the most popular application to fix the issues.